ugurelveren/blog/content/post/identifying-and-fixing-monitoring-smells-for-reliable-systems.md

 #### Blind spots in monitoring
 Blind spots in monitoring are parts of your system that are not being watched.
 This means problems can happen without anyone noticing until it's too late.
 These gaps can cause big issues like downtime, poor performance, or security risks.
 For instance, consider a payment service that relies on a third-party API for processing transactions.
 If the API experiences intermittent failures and there are no alerts monitoring its **`response times`** or **`error rates`**, the issue might go unnoticed until customers start reporting failed transactions.
 By then, the damage is done, orders are lost, and user trust is impacted.

 Without monitoring this critical dependency, your team is left to investigate the problem manually, often with incomplete information.
 This results in slower resolution times and frustrated customers or gap on SLA.
-To avoid such blind spots, it's essential to monitor all dependencies, including external services, and set up alerts for unusual behavior like increased latency or failure rates.
+To avoid such blind spots, it's important to monitor all dependencies, including external services, and set up alerts for unusual behavior like increased latency or failure rates.
 Comprehensive monitoring ensures potential issues are caught early, minimizing their impact.

-Consider this scenario: a new feature is introduced, relying on a dependency like RabbitMQ.
-Despite its importance, the monitoring dashboard lacks critical metrics such as the message count, and no alerts are set up to detect issues with this dependency.
+> Consider this scenario: a new feature is introduced, relying on a dependency like RabbitMQ.
+Despite its importance, the monitoring dashboard lacks critical metrics such as the active message count, and no alerts are set up to detect issues with this metric.
 When you ask why, the response is typically, "We just launched the feature, and monitoring will be added soon."

-When you ask about basic metring like like memory usage on an instance, the response can be, "***We`ll add it in the next iteration.***" However, this promise rarely materializes.
+When you ask about basic metring like memory usage on an instance, the response can be, "***We`ll add it in the next iteration.***" However, this promise rarely materializes.

 Unfortunately, "**soon**" often turns into "**never**."
 This reactive approach to monitoring creates dangerous blind spots, leaving your system exposed to untracked issues that can escalate into major problems.
 To avoid this, monitoring must be prioritized as an integral part of the development process, rather than an afterthought deferred indefinitely.